Staging the living room before you place your home on the real estate market will help your home sell faster and for more money!

 It’s important to establish your traffic pattern before you begin staging the living room.
 Watch out for door swings and windows; you'll need room for opening and closing them.
 Maintain a comfortable 24” of space in which to maneuver in and around furniture.

 A focal point is a feature that captures the eye as you immediately walk into a room.
-Focal points should be highlighted in every room of your house when staging your home for sale.
+Focal points should be highlighted when you are creating your living room designs.

 Your goal is to enhance and draw attention to these special features so that home buyers will fall in love with your house.